 After landing, collect your luggage and your rental car for the next few days.
 It’s time for your exciting journey into a new world to begin!
 Drive to your first hotel and do as you wish for the rest of the day.
 Did you know that Reykjavík is the most northern capital of the world and even has an Elf School where you can graduate?

-The closer you get to the southernmost city Vík, the closer you get to two of Iceland's famous volcanoes.
-Discover Mýrdalsjökull, the ice-covered volcano that hasn't erupted in a while, and the notorious Eyjafjallajökull, the volcano created a vast ash cloud and a historic disruption to air travel across western and northern Europe over six days in April 2010.
+The closer you get to the southernmost city, Vík, the closer you get to two of Iceland's famous volcanoes.
+Discover Mýrdalsjökull, the ice-covered volcano that hasn't erupted in a while, and the notorious volcano Eyjafjallajökull.
+In April 2010, Eyjafjallajökull created a vast ash cloud and a historic disruption to air travel across western and northern Europe for six days.
 What else can you find hidden in the landscapes here?
 Explore around the Seljalandsfoss and Skógafoss waterfalls, close to the black sandy beach, and see the south coast's cliffs.

 After packing all of your stuff into the car, begin your drive to Skaftafell National Park, famous for its hikes.
 Trek one of the many beautiful trails leading to the Svartifoss Waterfall and its dark lava columns.
 Relish breathtaking views over white glaciers and endless landscapes.